The non-stabilizerness of fermionic Gaussian states

 A powerful method for evaluating SREs involves sampling in the Pauli basis~\cite{Lami_2023_2,Lami_2024}.
 In fact, the argument of the logarithm in Eq.~\eqref{eq:sre} can be rewritten as $\sum_{P} \pi_{\rho}(\pmb{P}) \pi_{\rho}^{\alpha-1}(\pmb{P})$, which represents the expected value of $\pi_{\rho}^{\alpha-1}$.
-Consequently, the SREs can be estimated by sampling strings $\pmb{P}$ with probability $\pi_{\rho}(\pmb{P})$, and averaging $\pi_{\rho}^{\alpha-1}(\pmb{P})$ over these samples (see Appendix~\ref{appendix1} for details).
-While this approach is general, it has been successfully applied to cases where the state $\ket{\psi}$ is an MPS, for which an exact and efficient sampling is possible~\cite{Lami_2023_2,Lami_2024}.
+Consequently, the SREs can be estimated by sampling strings $\pmb{P}$ with probability $\pi_{\rho}(\pmb{P})$, and averaging $\pi_{\rho}^{\alpha-1}(\pmb{P})$ ($\log \pi_{\rho}(\pmb{P})$ for the case $\alpha=1$) over these samples (a detailed description of the averaging procedure is provided in Appendix~\ref{appendix1}).
+The statistical estimator obtained in this way clearly provides an unbiased estimate of the argument inside the logarithm in Eq.~\eqref{eq:sre} for $\alpha > 1$, from which one can compute $M_{\alpha}$.
+For the special case $\alpha = 1$, the estimator directly yields $M_1$.
+It is crucial to characterize how the fluctuations (variance) of the estimator scale with the relevant parameters.
+First, since the estimation is obtained through a standard sample average, the fluctuations decrease proportionally to the inverse square root of the number of samples.
+Hoverer, as discussed in Ref.~\cite{Lami_2023_2}, the number of samples required to estimate $M_{\alpha}$ with a given accuracy depends on the Renyi index $\alpha$.
+Specifically, for $\alpha = 1$, the number of required samples scales at most as $L^2$, demonstrating that the Shannon stabilizer entropy can be efficiently estimated through sampling.
+In contrast, for $\alpha > 1$, the number of required samples scales exponentially with the system size $L$ in the worst-case scenario.
+Although this exponential scaling could, in principle, pose significant limitations, in practice, growth has been observed to be relatively mild~\cite{Lami_2023_2,Lami_2024}.
+Moreover, since sampling is a highly parallelizable task, it is possible to significantly increase the number of samples using parallel computation.
+We refer to Ref.~\cite{Lami_2023_2} for further discussions on the efficiency of the sampling. \\ While the sampling approach is general, it has been successfully applied to cases where the state $\ket{\psi}$ is an MPS, for which an exact and efficient sampling is possible~\cite{Lami_2023_2,Lami_2024}.
 In this case, alternative methods for computing SREs, primarily based on the replica approach~\cite{Haug_2023_1,Haug_2023_2,Tarabunga_2024}, are also available.
 However, MPS have fundamental limitations, specifically in the amount of entanglement they can capture, which makes it challenging to apply these methods to study the many-body dynamics or 2D systems.
 Therefore, developing methods to compute the magic of a state, independent of its entanglement, is of paramount importance.
-In the following, we tackle this challenge by applying the sampling estimation to fermionic Gaussian states, for which we develop a novel, ad hoc sampling algorithm. \\
+In the following, we tackle this challenge by applying the sampling estimation to fermionic Gaussian states, for which we develop a novel, ad hoc sampling algorithm. \\ \rednewthree{Before of detailing this sampling scheme, let us however describe a fundamental limitation of the method.
+Recently, it has been observed that there exists a class of states, known as \emph{pseudo-magic states}, which possess only a limited amount of magic (for instance, scaling logarithmically with the system size) yet are indistinguishable from highly magic states (e.g.\ with magic scaling linearly in the system size) for any computationally bounded observer~\cite{Gu_2024}.
+In particular, no measurement scheme implementable in polynomial time can distinguish between these two ensembles.
+Since the proposed sampling from $\pi_{\rho}(\pmb{P})$ is such a polynomial-time procedure, it follows that this protocol cannot discriminate efficiently pseudo-magic states from genuinely magic ones.
+Nevertheless, the physical relevance of the notion of pseudo-magic, or more generally of pseudo-resources~\cite{aaronson2023quantumpseudoentanglement}, remains an open question.
+Indeed, many of the currently known constructions (e.g.\ subset-phase-states) are unstructured and do not incorporate fundamental physical principles such as locality, finite energy, etc.}